-Knowledge transfer, is to transfer and apply knowledge between different carriers, these carriers can be individual peoples, or organizations.
+Knowledge transfer is to transfer and apply knowledge between different carriers, these carriers can be individual peoples or organizations.
 Knowledge transfer contains two phases: sharing and absorbing.

 The first phase of knowledge transfer is knowledge sharing.
-Knowledge sharing can be achieved by face to face communication, and can also be achieved via E-mails, documentation.
+Knowledge sharing can be achieved by face-to-face communication, and can also be achieved via E-mails, documentation.
 Knowledge absorbing refers to the knowledge recipient transforming the received knowledge to be knowledge of his own, and also refers to an organization transforming the received knowledge to be parts of its own organizational asset.

-I believed that readers can now already understand, knowledge transfer is almost everywhere, because project knowledge sharing and absorbing happen everywhere all the time.
+I believed that readers can now already understand, knowledge transfer is almost everywhere because project knowledge sharing and absorbing happen everywhere all the time.
 Indeed, whether some individual people is learning some kind of skill, or the development of entire human civilization, they are all achieved by continuous knowledge sharing and absorbing.

 1 What can we do when the same issue happens repeatedly?

-As project managers, we have to be there all the time, not only to serve our client, but also to serve and motivate our team members to do their job.
+As project managers, we have to be there all the time, not only to serve our clients but also to serve and motivate our team members to do their job.
 These are works of management, which require techniques of management.
 Then, where does the knowledge of these project techniques come from?

 Motivation is one thing, continuously being obstructed by the same project issues is another.
-One fundamental and required skill of project manager is to continuously solving problems.
+One fundamental and required skill of a project manager is to continuously solve problems.
 During these processes, whether to motivate team members or to solve project problems, if lessons can be learned and documented, it would be much easier when we facing the same issue.
 Because we already have lessons drawn from former mistakes.